NiklasBorglund/niklasnotes-blog/posts/weekly-notes-2025-07-14.md

 "gameId": "119918"
 }
 ```
-Stronghold Crusader and FireFly Studios seem to be following the Age of Empires playbook—after the [HD version in 2012](https://niklasnotes.com/dashboard/game/38653/stronghold_crusader_hd_2012), we now have a definitive edition with modern upgrades.
+Stronghold Crusader and FireFly Studios seem to be following the Age of Empires playbook - after the [HD version in 2012](https://niklasnotes.com/dashboard/game/38653/stronghold_crusader_hd_2012), we now have a definitive edition with modern upgrades.

 The fanbase seems happy with the result.
 At 90 % positive, players praise the nostalgia hit, quality-of-life improvements, updated visuals, and added content.

-Main criticisms focus on the multiplayer experience and performance—especially the AI, which many feel still behaves erratically.
+Main criticisms focus on the multiplayer experience and performance - especially the AI, which many feel still behaves erratically.

 ---